 Okuda has a very unique style, using colourful geometric patterns.
 Now based in Madrid, examples of his work can be found the world over.
 Thanks to artists like Okuda, street art in Spain is growing more and more popular.
 Not least within the community of Cantabria and the surrounding area.
 In Llanes, Asturias, there is a spectacular skate park covered with Okuda’s designs.
 What makes the park even cooler is that it’s located within a 100-year-old church.
 The church of Santa Barbara was abandoned for many years and in a state of neglect.
 Thanks to some fundraising the church was saved and turned into the incredible attraction it is today.

 If you’re interested in street art murals then Santander is a great place to explore.
 And, lucky for you, this guided street art tour will allow you to find the best the city has to offer.
-There’s also a map at the end to help you pinpoint each location.
+There’s also a map below highlighting each stop and the route to follow, making it easier for you to find each location.

 Okuda street art – Calle Río de la Pila